 - 1 lb lamb shoulder or leg, 450g (or a little more)

-- 2 tbsp plain yogurt eg Greek style yogurt
+- 2 tablespoon plain yogurt eg Greek style yogurt

 - Dice the lamb into roughly bite-sized pieces, removing large pieces of fat and sinew as you go but don't over-trim - you want some fat left on to help add flavor as it cooks.